lisawray/fontbinding/README.md

 # fontbinding
-A full example of custom fonts in XML using [data binding](http://developer.android.com/tools/data-binding/guide.html).
+Easy custom fonts in XML using [data binding](http://developer.android.com/tools/data-binding/guide.html).

+No setup required, no extra Java code, and no custom views.

 ```xml
 <TextView